 Physical Properties Guideline for

-Key factors in assessing overall durability of a fabric vary depending on the fabric construction.
+Key factors in assessing overall durability of a coated fabric vary depending on the coated fabric’s composition and construction.

 Upholstery – Coated Fabrics